Nisha30042003/python.data-project/README.md

 # The Analysis

-## 3. How well do jobs and skills pay for Data Analysts?
+## 3. How well do jobs and skills pay for Data Analysts and highest paid and most demanded skills for Data Analysts?

 ### Visualize Data